08 Aug How beliefs obstruct organisational learning

 6. Attempts to persuade others that our beliefs are valid anyway

 7. False or selective recall – remembering only what we want to remember

 8. Attributing negative or ulterior motives to those advocating views that conflict with our beliefs

-Premature cognitive commitment and its ugly protégé cognitive dissonance explain why bad news about an organisation is often met with disbelief by senior managers.
-It also explains why the people at the top often find it difficult to accept any negative feedback that disrupts their settled worldview of how they are running things.
+Premature cognitive commitment and its ugly protégé cognitive dissonance explain why bad news is often met with disbelief by managers.
+It also explains why the people at the top often find it difficult to accept negative feedback.
+Such feedback disrupts their settled worldview (belief) of how they are running things.

-As a result, negative feedback moves slowly up the hierarchy, if at all.
+As a result of confirmation bias, negative feedback moves slowly up the hierarchy, if at all.
 The peculiarity of the brain’s filtering system also explains one other perennial phenomenon of dysfunctional hierarchies.
 Where confirmation bias kicks in, ‘whistle blowers’ offering differing opinions or expose the facts are often chastised or gagged.
 In a healthy organisation, the very term whistle blower is an anathema.
 People giving negative feedback need to be embraced as saviours who provide the very means for the organisation to improve and move forward.

 The tendency to shoot the messenger further reinforces senior management’s isolation from operational reality and further constricts ‘bounded rationality’.

 As we know, executives, like the rest of us, have cognitive limitations that restrict their view of what is going on in their own organisation.
 Unfortunately the existence of this ‘bounded rationality’ does not prevent managers from believing they know what’s going on and from acting accordingly.